 - 1.8.1 Motor vehicle allowances for members using their own vehicles for duty are currently payable at "Essential User" or "Casual User" rates according to the member's designation. - 1.8.2 With effect from 1 September 2016 the rates payable for mileage expenses to all users whether essential or casual were aligned to the prevailing HMRC rates (current rates are 45p per mile for the first 10,000 miles and 25p per mile for mileage over 10,000 miles in any tax year).
-Details of the HMRC rates can be found on the HMRC website. - 1.8.3 The structure and values for the lump sums payable to an essential user remained unaltered. - 1.8.4 Branch Board circulars 28-2019 and 06-2020 detail a recent High Court case in relation to motor vehicle allowance which is potentially beneficial to dog handlers required to use their own vehicle to transport their police dog to and from home and to other officers who are required to use their vehicle for other police purposes.
+Details of the HMRC rates can be found on the HMRC website. - 1.8.3 The structure and values for the lump sums payable to an essential user remained unaltered. - 1.8.4 Branch Board circulars 028-2019 and 006-2020 detail a recent High Court case in relation to motor vehicle allowance which is potentially beneficial to dog handlers required to use their own vehicle to transport their police dog to and from home and to other officers who are required to use their vehicle for other police purposes.
 The judge found that these officers were entitled to motor vehicle allowance at the essential users' rate.
-At the time of writing the NPCC National Reward Team (NRT) have sent guidance to forces stating they should ensure dog handlers are either provided with an appropriate police vehicle to transport police dog(s) from their home to work or, if required to use their own vehicle, are paid a motor vehicle allowance at the essential users' rate (lump sum plus reimbursement of relevant mileage); as set out in Annex U. It also suggests making retrospective payments back to the date of original court case (October 2019), however, further litigation on behalf of PFEW members is also under review. - 1.8.5 In addition, a memorandum of understanding (MOU) has been agreed at the PCF which sets out that, where mileage is claimed under the motor vehicle allowance, a deduction should not generally be made for the distance equivalent to an officer's usual journey to and from work.
-This has been circulated as Branch Board circular 006/2020.3
+At the time of writing the NPCC National Reward Team (NRT) have sent guidance to forces stating they should ensure dog handlers are either provided with an appropriate police vehicle to transport police dog(s) from their home to work or, if required to use their own vehicle, are paid a motor vehicle allowance at the essential users' rate (lump sum plus reimbursement of relevant mileage), as set out in Annex U. It also suggests making retrospective payments back to the date of original court case (October 2019), however, further litigation on behalf of PFEW members is also under review with regards to this.

+- 1.8.5 This decision may also be of benefit to other officers who are required to use their own vehicle for other police purposes. - 1.8.6 In addition, a memorandum of understanding (MOU) has been agreed at the PCF which sets out that, where mileage is claimed under the motor vehicle allowance, a deduction should not generally be made for the distance equivalent to an officer's usual journey to and from work.
+This has been circulated as Branch Board circular 004-2020.
+The PCF considered publishing further examples to clarify the agreement and assist with its implementation.
+However, it has been agreed not to make any amendments or issue any further examples and to deal with any issues that arise on a case by case basis.